supertestnet/tapleaf-circuits/README.md

 # Import the circuit

-Copy the circuit into a javascript string.
+To begin, copy the circuit into a javascript string.

 ```javascript
 var arrprep = `